fdenoodt/UA-Artificial-Intelligence-Labs/readme.md

 **Example lab session:**

-- We make the first few exercises together in class (see *"Lab exercises"*) below.
+- We make the first few exercises together in class (see *"Lab exercises"* below).
+These are not graded.

-- The exercises under *"Graded Homework"* are part of your project.
-  It is **highly recommended** to solve these exercises before the next lab session.
+- The exercises under *"Graded Homework"* are part of your project It is **highly recommended** to solve these exercises before the next lab session.

   Succeeded?